 - Take your puppy out on leash often, starting with half-hour intervals.
 Go to the same spot (or at least the same kind of surface) every time.
 Until your puppy is fully vaccinated, be sure to pick a spot other dogs haven’t used!

 - If you see your puppy sniffing and circling in the house, take him out immediately.

-- Praise and reward with a treat when he goes outdoors.
+- Praise and reward with a treat when they go outdoors.
 Keep this up for at least the first few weeks, then you can switch to just praising.

 If Your Puppy Has an Accident

 If you catch your puppy making a mistake.
 Interrupt your puppy without being too harsh (“Ah!
 Ah!
-Let’s go outside!”), then hustle him to his bathroom area to finish.
-If he finishes there, praise and reward this.
+Let’s go outside!”), then hustle them to their bathroom area to finish.
+If they finish there, praise and reward this.
 The important thing is to interrupt, not punish.
-Punishing your puppy for accidents can make him afraid to go in front of you, so he hides his mistakes by going behind couches or beds or in closets.
-He would also become less likely to go in front of you outside, making it impossible to praise him and to make him understand what you want him to do.
+Punishing your puppy for accidents can make them afraid to go in front of you, so they hide their mistakes by going behind couches or beds or in closets.
+Your puppy would also become less likely to go in front of you outside, making it impossible to praise them and to make them understand what you want them to do.

 If your puppy makes a mistake while you are not there.
 Don’t scold or punish your puppy.
-He won’t make the connection with his accident—smacking him or rubbing his face in his own mess will just make him afraid of you.
-Only if you catch him in the act should you respond to his behavior.
+They won’t make the connection with their accident—smacking them or rubbing their face in their own mess will just make them afraid of you.
+Only if you catch them in the act should you respond to their behavior.